-• Efforts the school district makes to seek parent input in making decisions for the school district and each school site.
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site.

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

 Pivot Charter School hosts at least 2 open houses each year.
 There are 8-12 community events which are held annually in which parents can participate.
 Teachers communicate with parents weekly.
 Parents are encouraged to attend many of the field trips and assist with community events such as barbecues and hikes.
-Parent satisfaction surveys are distributed each year, the results of which are reviewed and shared with the staff and Board.
-Parents may participate in Governing Board meetings that rotate from each school location throughout the year.
-They may participate face to face when the meeting is held in their jurisdiction or via video conferencing no matter where the governing Board meeting occurs.
+Parent satisfaction, as well as surveys that allow parents to provide input are distributed each year, the results of which are reviewed and shared with the staff and Board as well as influence our LCAP.
+Parents may participate in Governing Board meetings throughout the year.
+They may participate face to face if the meeting is held in their jurisdiction or via video conferencing no matter where the governing Board meeting occurs.
 Video conferencing is available at the resource centers during Board meetings and assisted by staff or parents can participate live from the comfort of their own homes by downloading the free video conference software.
-Parents are also invited to attend "Meet Your Governing Board Representative" meetings each year.